CzyzCode/DS18B20_Sensor_Scanner/README.md

 ## Installation
 1. Clone this repository or download the ZIP file.
-2. Open the: * `src/DS18B20_Sensor_Scanner.ino` file in Arduino IDE,
+2. Open the:
-             * copy repository to vscode with Platformio plugin.
+-`src/DS18B20_Sensor_Scanner.ino` file in Arduino IDE, -copy repository to vscode with Platformio plugin.
-3. Install the required libraries (see Requirements).
+4. Install the required libraries (see Requirements).
-4. Upload the code to your ESP32 board.
+5. Upload the code to your ESP32 board.
-5. Open the Serial Monitor in Arduino IDE and set the baud rate to `115200`.
+6. Open the Serial Monitor in Arduino IDE and set the baud rate to `115200`.

 ## Usage
 1. Connect one or more DS18B20 sensors to the configured pin (default: GPIO 16).